 The Content-Location header is added to list of mandatory to support HTTP response standard headers.
 Applicability conditions are defined.

 Nokia requested clarification what happen for custom operation?
-Nokia has problems to mandating the Content-Location header.
-It seems to be against 3GPP principalities.
+Nokia has problems with mandating the Content-Location header, as this is not considered to be needed in the context of 3GPP 5GC APIs.

 What is the difference with this one and Location header?